-The five groups of young people that we have focused on in this Action Plan are entitled to equitable outcomes and procedural fairness not just in the criminal justice system but also in the intersecting systems of health, education and child protection.
+The five groups of young people that we have focused on in this Action Plan are entitled to equitable outcomes and procedural fairness not just in the criminal justic system but also by the intersecting systems of health, education and child protection.

+Over-represented children in the justice system are entitled to equitable treatment and procedural fairness not just by the criminal justice system but intersecting system of health, education and child protection.
 Ending their under-representation means addressing broader social inequities and determinants of health and wellbeing, including poverty, systemic racism, homophobia, transphobia, ableism, sexism, classism and any other types of discrimination.
-It means Truth, Voice and Treaty.
+It means Truth, voice and Treaty for First Victorians.
 It means access to education, safety, housing, health and justice not just for them but their families as well.
 Some of the specific action that this change requires is outside the scope of our Action Plan.
-However, we hope that our Action Plan takes us a further step closer to ensuring that the children and young people discussed in this document who are over-represented in the criminal justice system are not just free from criminalisation, but have an opportunity to thrive in life, along with all children and young people in Victoria.
+However, we hope that our Action Plan takes us a further step closer to ensuring that the children and young people discussed in this document who are over-represented in the criminal justice system, are not just free from criminalisation, but have an opportunity to thrive in life, along with all children and young people in Victoria.